YerongAI/Office-Tool-docs/docs/usage/toolbox/office.md

 ![Product owner](/images/en-us/product-owner.webp)

-When setting a new name directly, Office Tool Plus will attempt to change the names of all vNext licenses and Office legacy licenses.
+When setting a new name directly, Office Tool Plus will attempt to change the names of all installed Office products.
 If you need to change the name of a specific license individually, please follow the methods below.

 ::: warning Notice

-Office Tool Plus cannot identify Office legacy licenses that you have installed manually, so you need to set the name for the installed licenses separately.
+Office Tool Plus cannot identify Office legacy licenses that you have installed manually, so you need to set the name for the installed licenses manually.

 :::